This blog post was updated on September 28, 2022.

 Trekking Outdoors on Your Trip?

-No matter where you go: you’ll probably plan to spend some time outdoors with your loved ones.
-Sunscreen and bug spray can cost a fortune at gift shops or airport pharmacies, so keep a stash of stuff like that — only for travel — stored in a large clear bag.
+No matter where you go, you’ll probably plan to spend some time outdoors with your loved ones.
+Sunscreen and bug spray can cost a fortune at gift shops or airport pharmacies, so keep a stash of stuff like that in a large clear bag.
 And keep the bag together with the suitcase so you don’t forget to bring them!

 Below are some outdoor recreation essentials you should keep in your bag: